LemmyWorld/modeducation-page/content/basics/_index.md

 **Clue I:** You are clueless, no matter what the occasion is.

 **Clue II:** If your final answer is AI generated or even slightly irrelevant to the question asked, it will be regarded as a fail and you will not pass the course.
+What counts as irrelevant is entirely up to us at only to us at all times.

 **Clue III:** The Creed is your guide and it is the only way to cheat.